Loci Similes: A Benchmark for Extracting Intertextualities in Latin Literature

 \section{Abstract}

 Tracing connections between historical texts is an important part of intertextual research, enabling scholars to reconstruct the \textit{virtual library} of a writer and identify the sources influencing their creative process.
 These intertextual links manifest in diverse forms, ranging from direct verbatim quotations to subtle allusions and paraphrases disguised by morphological variation.
 Language models offer a promising path forward due to their capability of capturing semantic similarity beyond lexical overlap.
 However, the development of new methods for this task is held back by the scarcity of standardized benchmarks and easy-to-use datasets.
-We address this gap by introducing \textit{Loci Similes}, a benchmark for Latin intertextuality detection comprising of a curated dataset of $\sim$172k text segments containing 545 expert-verified parallels linking Late Antique authors to a corpus of classical authors.
-Using this data, we establish baselines for retrieval and classification of intertextualities with state-of-the-art LLMs.
+We address this gap by introducing \textit{Loci Similes}, a benchmark for Latin intertextuality detection comprising a curated dataset of $\sim$176k text segments and 1,490 expert-verified parallels, including 945 labeled references from an existing dataset.
+Using this data, we establish baselines for retrieval and classification of intertextualities with pretrained encoder language models.